-In one of the most dynamic wine regions of (Southern) Italy, Planeta’s Feudo di Mezzo winery produces a wine made of Sicily’s ancient white Carricante grape variety.
-Grown exclusively in the volcanic soils of Mount Etna, this modern take on an Etna white oozes a lot of freshness, minerals and energy.
+In one of the most dynamic wine regions of (Southern) Italy, Planeta Feudo di Mezzo winery produces Etna Bianco.
+A wine made of Sicily’s ancient white Carricante grape.
+Grown in the volcanic soils of Mount Etna, this modern take on an Etna white oozes a lot of freshness, minerals and energy.

 The Mount Etna region in northeastern Sicily may seem an unlikely site for producing wines, let alone quality wines.
 Mount Etna is often active, erupts from time to time and is difficult to work on.
 Tending and harvesting of the high-elevation vineyards have to be done by hand, which is time-consuming and expensive.
 Wine makers have to be committed, patient and take the local hardships for granted, and still, wineries are queuing up to purchase vineyard property in the region.
 What happened?
 Why vintners flock to the foothills and slopes of Mount Etna to work with Etna’s native red Nerello Mascalese, Nerello Cappuccio and white Carricante grapes?

 We’ll find the result of this ongoing wine renaissance in the glass: Etna Bianco 2017 from winery Planeta.
 Planeta’s Etna Bianco embraces the Carricante, a indigenous white grape grown on the volcanic soil of Mount Etna in Sicily.
 If you have never heard of the Carricante, thinking that Etna mostly produces red, then you are not the only one.
 Long enough red wines dominated the Northeast of Sicily.
 White was invariably ignored or only used in blends.
 Only around the late 1980s winemakers started to experiment with obscure indigenous grape varieties.

 The slow return of Sicily’s indigenous grape varieties